G2Lab/SQUiD/README.md

 ## Installing the SQUiD API

-To run the API for SQUiD which the SQUiD CLI will communicate with, install the [Drogon](https://github.com/drogonframework/drogon) framework using this [guide](https://github.com/drogonframework/drogon/wiki/ENG-02-Installation).
+To run the API for SQUiD which the SQUiD CLI will interact with, install the [Drogon](https://github.com/drogonframework/drogon) framework using this [guide](https://github.com/drogonframework/drogon/wiki/ENG-02-Installation).

-Then, to install run the commands inside the `./build/` directory:
+Then, to install run the following commands inside the `./build/` directory:

 ```